pywatemsedem.io package

 True

-pywatemsedem.io.valid.valid_boundaries(arr, lower=None, upper=None)[source]
+pywatemsedem.io.valid.valid_boundaries(arr, lower=None, upper=None, tolerance=None)[source]

-Checks if values are within specified boundaries
+Checks if values are within specified boundaries.

 Parameters: